ThePhD/sol2/docs/source/usertypes.rst

 * `Certain operators`_ are detected and bound automatically for usertypes
 * You can use bitfields but it requires some finesse on your part.
 We have an example to help you get started `here, that uses a few tricks`_.
 * All usertypes are runtime extensible in both `Lua`_ and `C++`_
+	- If you need dynamic callbacks or runtime overridable functions, have a ``std::function`` member variable and get/set it on the usertype object
+	- ``std::function`` works as a member variable or in passing as an argument / returning as a value (you can even use it with ``sol::property``)
+	- You can also create an entirely dynamic object: see the `dynamic_object example`_ for more details
 * You can use :doc:`filters<api/filters>` to control dependencies and streamline return values, as well as apply custom behavior to a functions return
 * Please note that the colon is necessary to "automatically" pass the ``this``/``self`` argument to Lua methods
 	- ``obj:method_name()`` is how you call "member" methods in Lua